Wrestling

 Jasher 31:69-70

-And Laban’s messengers departed from Esau and went to the land of Canaan, and they came to the house of Rebecca the mother of Jacob and Esau.
-And they told her saying, “Behold your son Esau has gone against his brother Jacob with 400 men, for he heard that he was coming, and he is gone to make war with him, and to smite him and to take all that he has.”
+After leaving Esau, Laban’s messengers went to the land of Canaan and came to Rebekah, the mother of Jacob and Esau.
+They told her, “Look, your son Esau is marching against Jacob with 400 men.
+He heard Jacob was coming and is going to attack him and take everything he owns.”

 Rebekah aids her son by sending Isaac’s servants